buchholzs/Szene/Readme.md

 # Matedit
 A material editor which allows interactive manipulating materials of objects in a scene.

-## What is the Plush library?
+# What is the Plush library?
 Both programs use the [3D plush library](/plush/pl_api.html) which was formerly located [here](http://www.nullsoft.com/free/plush/).
 For the GUI, I used the [Depui](/depui/homepage/depui.htm) library.
 The graphics library is [GRX](/contrib/grx248/doc/grx248um.html).

 # History
 I started working on this project in 2002, so the graphics are outdated by today's standards.
-I haven't worked on the project for a long time.
+The original target platform was DJGPP DOS.
+Later I switched to Windows as main target platform.
+Linux is still under construction.
+In the meantime, I haven't worked on the project for a long time.
 Anyway, I want to finally finish the project, achieve the goals of the time and practice C++ by the way.

 # Usage